ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

-* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its X.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (that is, the same Subject Name and Subject Alt Name, even though the key pairs are different).
+* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its X.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (that is, the same SubjectName and SubjectAltName (if presernt), even though the key pairs are different).
 This allows a quote from the device, signed by an AK, to be linked directly to the device that provided it, by examining the corresponding AK certificate.
-If the Subject and Subject Alt Names in the AK certificate don't match the corresponding DevID certifcate, or they're  signed by differing authorities the Verifier may signal the detection of an Asokan-style man-in-the-middle attack (see {{mitm}}).
+If the SubjectName in the AK certificate doesn't match the corresponding DevID certificate, or they're  signed by differing authorities the Verifier may signal the detection of an Asokan-style person-in-the-middle attack (see {{pitm}}).

 * Network devices that are expected to use secure zero touch provisioning as